 In the previous lesson #

 We made changes to our anagraphic application model, introducing calculated attributes, domain-constrained attributes, and additional class-level validations (Class warning).
-In Creating Your First Application, we also briefly looked at how to manually manage data in the application generated via the web client, used the form to create, edit, and delete objects, and the Livetable to examine objects in the Employee class.
+In Creating Your First Application, we also briefly looked at how to manually manage data in the application generated via the GraphQL API.

 Working with real data #

-We’ve already manually entered some employees from the web client; this practice is handy if we want to test the client interfaces, or if we want to verify that the application meets the modeled requirements (and make changes in a short time), but it doesn’t scale if we need to transfer hundreds of records stored elsewhere onto our system.
+We’ve already manually entered some employees from the GraphQL APIs; this practice is handy if we want to test the exposed interfaces, or if we want to verify that the application meets the modeled requirements (and make changes in a short time), but it doesn’t scale if we need to transfer hundreds of records stored elsewhere onto our system.

 In reality, it is very likely that the person modeling a Livebase application already has data to transfer to the Cloudlet; this data, when not residing on other systems, is usually stored in spreadsheets.
 Conveniently, Livebase offers a tool, the Excel Importer, that can receive files containing spreadsheets, process their contents, and automatically import this information into the database.
 In this lesson, we will then use the Excel Importer to further populate our Employee class.